pensjonatus/flash-fiction/blog/change-of-plans.md

 ---
-title: 'Change of Plans'
+title: Change of Plans
 date: '2015-08-18'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Not so sure you were pretty, not sure you were ugly either.
 You had a woolen hat